Pallet: Other uses

-The two Austrian students Andreas Claus Schnetzer and Gregor Pils from the University of Vienna created a home entitled Pallet house and as the name suggests, reused pallets to form a modular, energy efficient and affordable housing.
+The two Austrian students Andreas Claus Schnetzer and Gregor Pils from the University of Vienna created a home entitled Pallet house; as the name suggests, they reused pallets to form a modular, energy efficient and affordable housing.
 The idea was born in 2008 during a competition and the Pallet house has been exhibited in several European cities including Venice, Vienna, Linz and Grenoble.
-It could become a clever approach to low income housing.

 In 2014, Denver, Colorado was host to an Inaugural Pallet-Fest festival, which showcased the versatility of pallets and included large art structures made with upcycled materials, a pallet maze, a pallet amphitheater with live musical performances, sustainable living demonstrations, an upcycled fashion show, vendors and artists selling upcycled goods, and a parkour course.
 The event was crowdfunded and organized by Upcycle Events.

+In Northern Ireland, wooden pallets are used to construct bonfires during celebrations of the Eleventh Night, the night before the Twelfth of July.
+They are built in the weeks ahead and are lit in loyalist neighbourhoods, often accompanied by street parties and marching bands.
+There is some contention to this practice, especially when they involve the burning of flags or effigies.